andysandoval/timgame/README.md

 ![Canvas](https://github.com/andysandoval/timgame/blob/main/outputs/Canvas/Value_Proposition_Canvas.png)

-After making this value canvas, we could propose a solution.
+After this value canvas has been completed, we will propose our solution.

 # Solution proposal.